All Products

 1. Connect to the StarRocks instance.
 For more information, see Connect to a StarRocks instance using EMR StarRocks Manager.

-2. On the Queries page of the SQL Editor, click File or the image icon in the right-side area, and then click Confirm to add a new file.
+2. On the SQL Editor Queries page, click File or the image icon on the right, and then click OK to create a new file.

-3. In the new file, enter the following SQL statement and click Run.
+3. In the new file, enter the following SQL statements and click Run.

 CREATE DATABASE `testdb`;